cole-maxwell/vhdl/hauck_dehon/structural_fsm_datapath/README.md

-# multibit_4_input_mux
+# structural_fsm_datapath

 Author: Cole Maxwell
 Date:   6/25/2021

 Description-------------

-Multibit 4-input mux using parametric hardware generation.
-The width of the mux is defined by a generic, DATA_WIDTH, which sets the range of the vectors in the interface and is later used as the termination value in the generate loop.
+A time-shared datapath that computes Ax^2 + Bx + X using only one multiplier and one adder.
+The design is naturally separated into state machine controller and datapath components.
+The control signals are connected from the controller to the datapath in the structural code.

-VHDL example code from Listing 6.3 from the textbook 'Reconfigurable Computing' by Hauck and Dehon.
+VHDL example code from Listing 6.4 from the textbook 'Reconfigurable Computing' by Hauck and Dehon.

 Usage-------------------